Aider-AI/aider/README.md

 * Chat with aider about your code by launching `aider` from the command line with set of source files to discuss and edit together.
 Aider lets the LLM see and edit the content of those files.
 * Aider can write and edit code in most popular languages: python, javascript, typescript, php, html, css, etc.
 * Aider works well with GPT 3.5, GPT-4, GPT-4 Turbo with Vision,
-and Claude 3 Opus; it also has support for [connecting to almost any LLM](https://aider.chat/docs/llms.html).
+and Claude 3 Opus.
+It also supports [connecting to almost any LLM](https://aider.chat/docs/llms.html).
 * Request new features, changes, improvements, or bug fixes to your code.
 Ask for new test cases, updated documentation or code refactors.
 * Aider will apply the edits suggested by the LLM directly to your source files.
 * Aider will [automatically commit each changeset to your local git repo](https://aider.chat/docs/faq.html#how-does-aider-use-git) with a descriptive commit message.
 These frequent, automatic commits provide a safety net.
 It's easy to undo changes or use standard git workflows to manage longer sequences of changes.